 Barristers’ fees (where needed)*

 Some disbursements will be payable directly by you to the third party such as:

 Immigration Health Surcharge Fees

 Biometric enrolment fees

-For a no obligation fee quote please contact us.
+For a no obligation fee quote or to book a consultation, please contact us.